cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 * The image should be as small as is reasonable.
 * It uses `stake` instead of `upawn` so as to be compatible with the current state of checkers CosmJS.

-There is a single server, with a single validator, whose keys are all on file without passphrase.
+There is a single server, with a single validator, whose keys are all on file without a passphrase.
 Create a new Dockerfile and paste the commands that were used in this tutorial, but in their most direct forms:

 ```Dockerfile [https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/Dockerfile-standalone-alpine]
 $ mkdir standalone-sim